DlhSoftTeam/Angular-GanttChartViewSampleApp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Documentation
-[Check documentation](https://dlhsoft.com/GanttChartHyperLibrary/Documentation/index.html?Angular) for the steps required to add [DlhSoft Gantt Chart Hyper Library](https://dlhsoft.com/GCHL) components into a Angular app.
+[Check documentation](https://dlhsoft.com/GanttChartHyperLibrary/Documentation/index.html?Angular) for the steps required to add [DlhSoft Gantt Chart Hyper Library](https://dlhsoft.com/GCHL) components into an Angular app.